Safety

 - When all back pressure is released, relieve plug pressure from outside

-- Remove blocking/bracing system.
+the danger zone until the plug is completely deflated. - Remove blocking/bracing system.
 Remove plug from pipe and follow storage instruction.

 Maintenance and Storage